Deepen Your Coaching Efficacy With New Skills

 Works with people to change health behaviors.

-Are interested in learning more about MI or building/increasing the MI knowledge skills you already have
+Is interested in learning more about MI or building/increasing the MI knowledge skills you already have.

 Would like to translate MI knowledge into practice.